Jean-Chrysostôme Calès: In the Camp of Boulogne (1804)

-The captain Calès was sent to the Camp of Boulogne (established near Boulogne-sur-Mer in 1803), where General Bonaparte, now head of the government since 1799 and First Consul for Life since 1802, assembled for the first time his famous « Grande Armée » (or Army of the Ocean Coasts), to plan an invasion of the United Kingdom.
+Captain Calès was sent to the Camp of Boulogne (established near Boulogne-sur-Mer in 1803), where General Bonaparte, now head of the government since 1799 and First Consul for Life since 1802, assembled for the first time his famous « Grande Armée » (or Army of the Ocean Coasts), to plan an invasion of the United Kingdom.

 There, captain Calès was appointed member of the Legion of Honor (Légionnaire, renamed Chevalier (Knight) a few years later) on 25 Prairial Year XII (14 June 1804).
-Napoleon Ier, newly proclaimed Emperor of the French (18 May 1804), decorated Calès in the camp of Boulogne the 16 August 1804, at the occasion of the very first military légion d'honneur decoration ceremony in French history.
+Napoleon Ier, newly proclaimed Emperor of the French (18 May 1804), decorated Calès in the camp of Boulogne the 16 August 1804, on the occasion of the very first military légion d'honneur decoration ceremony in French history.
 Captain Calès was also promoted battalion Commander in the 4th Infantry regiment of line of the Grande Armée on 3 Germinal Year XIII (24 March 1805).

 He served in the famed IV Corps commended by Marchal Soult, under the orders of Colonel Joseph Bonaparte (Napoleon's elder brother, and later King of Naples and Sicily and of Spain) first, and soon later, under the orders of Colonel Louis-Léger Boyeldieu (fr).
-At the head of the 3rd battalion of reserve Calès did not take part, however, to the first battles of the campaign of Austria (1805) (Battles of Ulm and Austerlitz) and stationed in the camps of Nancy (June 1805), Schiltigheim (March 1806) and Strasbourg (January, May, July 1806).
+At the head of the 3rd battalion of reserve, Calès did not take part, however, in the first battles of the campaign of Austria (1805) (Battles of Ulm and Austerlitz) and stationed in the camps of Nancy (June 1805), Schiltigheim (March 1806) and Strasbourg (January, May, July 1806).